On the stability of stochastic jump kinetics: Stochastic stability

-\begin{proof} We omit the case $p = 1$ since it follows from \eqref{eq:E1bound0} under the present assumptions.
-The idea of the proof is to asymptotically bound $E(C+\|X_{t}\|_{1})^{p}$ with a certain positive constant $C = C(p)$ to be decided upon below.
-By \eqref{eq:dDynkin} we get with $Z_{t} = C+\|X_{t}\|_{1}$,
+\begin{proof} The case $\beta_{2} > 0$ is slightly more complicated to obtain so we shall concentrate on this.
+We omit the case $p = 1$ since it follows from \eqref{eq:E1bound0} under the present assumptions.
+The idea of the proof is to asymptotically bound $E(C+\lnorm{X_{t}})^{p}$ with a certain positive constant $C = C(p)$ to be decided upon below.
+By \eqref{eq:dDynkin} we get with $Z_{t} = C+\lnorm{X_{t}}$,

-where Taylor's formula was used and where $\theta_{r} \in [0,1]$ are constants.
+by Taylor's formula for some $\theta_{r} \in [0,1]$.
 Using the assumptions we get the bound

 For the first term in \eqref{eq:bound} we get from the scaled Young's inequality with exponent $p/(p-1)$ and conjugate exponent $p$ that